jdriselvato/NDS-Homebrew-Development/examples/improved-simple/README.md

 #Understanding the Code

 First off, ever NDS program you write will 99% of the time include `#include <nds.h>`.
-This header file incases everything you'll need from DevKitpro.
+This header file incases everything you'll need from DevKitPro.
 So include it!

 ### Functions
-So this example will only have two functions; `main()` and `createSquare()`.
+This example will only have two functions; `main()` and `createSquare()`.
 If this is your first experience with C programming, `main()` is the core function that ever c program has, it's what initiates the rest of the functionality of the program.
 Then `createSquare()` is what will use to dynamically create our squares.
 We'll go over the variables in the future.

 ### Allocating Graphics
-The first actions we do in main() off the bat is allocate the GFX (graphics) in the OAM (Object Attributed Memory):
+The first actions we do in `main()` is allocate the GFX (graphics) in the OAM (Object Attributed Memory):
 ````
 	u16* mainGFX = oamAllocateGfx(&oamMain, SpriteSize_16x16, SpriteColorFormat_Bmp);
 	u16* subGFX = oamAllocateGfx(&oamSub, SpriteSize_16x16, SpriteColorFormat_Bmp);